kberov/Ado/public/doc/en/intro.md

 An Ado system starts as a minimal application that can turn into an ERP, a CMS, a CRM or all in one by just adding plugins along the way as the organization which is using it grows.

 ##Built-in features
 Ado is a typical Mojo application.
-It comes with a configuration file and a model layer - Mojolicious::Plugin::DSC.
+It comes with a configuration file and a model[^2] layer - Mojolicious::Plugin::DSC.
 An SQLite database is bundled in the distribution at etc/ado.sqlite to get started quickly.
 All plugins can be disabled and re-enabled.

 Ado has the following: